Keyboard shortcuts

 $$\sum_{X \in {0,1}^n} \tilde{g}(X) = 0$$

-PCS Compilation (with KZG):
+PCS Compilation (with KZG)

-- Final evaluation $\tilde{w}(r_1, \ldots, r_n)$ comes with a KZG opening proof
+• Final evaluation $\tilde{Z}(r_1, \ldots, r_n)$ comes with a KZG opening proof

 Fiat-Shamir: Each challenge $r_i$ is computed as $\text{Hash}(\text{transcript})$.
-The final proof is the collection of commitments, claimed evaluations, and opening proofs.
+The final proof is the transcript of round polynomials plus the opening proof.

 Proof Size Analysis